National Survey for Wales

 Democracy and government

-Results on local authorities, taxes, and the Welsh Government.
+Decision making, satisfaction with local authority and public services, taxes, and the Welsh Government.

 Culture and Welsh language

-Results on the Welsh language, arts, and culture.
+Welsh language, arts, heritage sites, libraries, and museums.

 Sport and recreation